theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    The difficulty adjustment algorithm has an off-by-one bug that leads to the calculation based off of the previous 2015 blocks, rather than precisely 2016.

+1. **Empty blocks are empty.**

+   Empty blocks still contain data.
+They aren't devoid of data, they simply do not have transactions other than the coinbase transaction in them.
+Since an empty block does not contain any transactions from the mempool, it is considered to be empty.
+Empty blocks are still computationally expensive because miners still have to produce a Proof of Work.
+They still have block headers which are 80 bytes and have all the fields that non-empty blocks do.

 ## Transactions
 1. **Once a valid transaction is in the mempool, it will end up in the blockchain.**